Pinafore/ml-hw/svm/assign.md

 =

 I've provided unit tests based on the example that we worked through in class.
-Before running your code on read data, make sure it passes all of the unit tests.
+Make sure it passes all of the unit tests.
 However, these tests are not exhaustive; passing the tests will not guarantee a good grade, you should verify yourself that your code is robust and correct.